0xadri/notes-js/__intrvw_qs_02_javascript.md

 -------------------------------------------------------

-# 10 lingo/terms of Functions & OOP every JS developer should know?
+# 10 One-Liners on "Functions & OOP" every JS developer should know?

 21. First-class Functions – Functions treated like values.